canjs/canjs/docs/can-guides/api-guide.md

 contained within the collection.

 The [can-core] collection contains the documentation for the libraries that are use most commonly and directly within a CanJS application.
-This is where the Model-View-ViewModel libraries of CanJS are documented.
+This is where the custom element, observable, model, and routing libraries of CanJS are documented.

 The [can-ecosystem] collection contains less commonly used libraries or libraries that aren’t quite core ready yet.
 The most commonly used libraries here are [can-fixture] and [can-stache-converters].

 The [can-infrastructure] collection contains the utility libraries that power the core and ecosystem collection.
 Often, this functionality is used indirectly.
-For example, the [can-event] mixin is used to add `on`, `off`, and `dispatch` methods to [can-define] and [can-compute].
-And, [can-util] contains a wide variety of low-level DOM and JavaScript utilities.
+For example, the [can-event-queue/map/map] mixin is used to add `on`, `off`, and `dispatch` methods to [can-observable-object] and [can-observable-array].

 Sometimes [can-infrastructure] is used directly.
 The most important examples are:

- - [can-event/batch/batch] is used to batch changes for faster performance.
+ - [can-queues] is used to schedule tasks and [can-queues.batch.start batch] changes for faster performance.
- - [can-util/dom/attr/attr] provides special [can-util/dom/attr/attr.special.focused] and [can-util/dom/attr/attr.special.values] attributes that [can-stache-bindings] can be bound to.
+ - [can-dom-mutate/events/events] provides special `attributes`, `inserted`, and `removed` events.
- - [can-util/dom/events/events] provides special [can-util/dom/events/attributes/attributes],
-   [can-util/dom/events/inserted/inserted], and [can-util/dom/events/removed/removed] events.
  - [can-view-callbacks] lets you register behavior for custom elements and attributes.

 Finally, the [can-legacy] collection.
 This is for libraries that are no longer under active